Reset Your Gut In 3 Simple Steps

 - Jerusalem artichokes

 These fibers also feed good bacteria, such as Faecalibacterium prausnitzii, which have anti-inflammatory properties.

 Eat more colorful fruits and vegetables

-In a study that aimed to assess the impact of fruit and veg, with specific emphasis on flavonoids, three groups of people were used.
+Three groups of people were used in a study that aimed to assess the impact of fruit and veg, with specific emphasis on flavonoids.
 Two groups were told to increase their fruit and veg intake for 6 weeks.
 The third group, a control, continued their normal diet.
-When the subjects’ fecal bacterial levels were measured after 6 weeks, fruit and veg intake had inhibited the growth of potentially harmful gut bacteria.
+When the subjects’ fecal bacterial levels were measured after 6 weeks, fruit and veg intake inhibited the growth of potentially harmful gut bacteria.